yousefkhaled282/HeadPoseEstimation/README.md

 ## Model Architecture
 We used a support vector regression (SVR) model to predict the pitch, yaw, and roll angles.
 We used the radial basis function (RBF) kernel with default parameters.

-## Results
-- Our pitch model achieved amean square error of 0.013 degrees on the test set.
-- Our yaw model achieved amean square error of 0.008 degrees on the test set.
-- Our roll model achieved amean square error of 0.019 degrees on the test set.

 ## output